Invoice Factoring Costs: The Essential Guide

 Factor Rate

-Invoice factoring rates usually apply per period the invoices go unpaid.
+Invoice factoring rates usually apply per period that the invoices go unpaid.
 For example, if a company has a 2% factoring fee per 30 days, the fee applies every 30 days until the customer pays the invoice.

 Additional Invoice Factoring Fees